akeneo/pim-api-docs/content/guides/translation-connection/step3-interact-with-julia.md

 `Translation locales`
 **Attribute type:** Multi select
 **Attribute code:** translationLocales
-**Attribute group:** translationLocales
+**Attribute group:** Translations
 **Usable in grid:** Enabled

 This "Multi select" attribute should contains in its `options` all destination locales Julia can use to make her translation requests.
-These same `locales` must of course also already exist in Akeneo PIM and in your online Translation tool.
+These same `locales` must of course also already exist in Akeneo PIM and in your online translation tool.
 This attribute allows Julia to choose one or more target locales for her translation project.

 `Translation due date`